Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 What bothered me most after getting here was I wanted a shower but forgot to pack a towel.
 I thought it would be alright because I assumed the hostel would have one to rent (or to just let me use) like so many other hostels I been to before.

 The door handles in the room were broken – you couldn’t close the door.
-The beds were very close together and it was a mixed dorm.
-Also, the light was broken and I had to use a lamp.
-Not all the plugs worked in the room and it was shocking really.
+The beds were very close together.
+Even though it was a mixed male and female dorm.

 I paid 11 euros in the end for a towel from the shop.
 I know I should have packed one but I guess the silver lining was I got to have a nice walk round this part of the city.
 The shop I found was right by St. Marias Maggiore Basilica.
-It is one the 4 Papal Basilica’s in Rome and the largest Marian Church in the city.

 I really should have looked at getting a ticket to go in or something.
 It was a shame I didn’t because it was such a fascinating place to see there in front of me.

 I think I can be pretty boring at times but maybe other British tourists would have been the same – I’m not sure.
+The main thing was I had booked so I got a full day in Rome and it was pretty cool really to see.

 Visiting Bioparco Di Roma Zoo – What Was It Like?